 When you are small business owner, there’s a lot that you should know about, and even more that you should be at least aware about.
 You might not need to be a specialist in anything to move forward, but you should be dedicated to finding out as much as you can about selling coffee, as well as business administration.

-Step 2: Decide to Move Forward and Start Your Coffee Shop
+Step 2: Decide to Move Forward & Actually Start Your Coffee Shop Business

-In our coffee shop audio series, you will hear several stories from real coffee shop owners who struggled with their own fears and how they decided to move forward and take a chance at their dream.
+In our coffee shop audio series, you will hear several stories from real coffee shop owners who struggled with their own fears and how they decided to move forward, despite their fears, and take a chance at their dream.
 The success they achieved would not have been possible without it.

 Step 3: Start Organizing Your Life To Prepare For Your Business